-Examples of Dr Quinn’s videos, all made with only an iPhone, can be found here.
-He is the author of 24 print books (the latest was published in September 2015) as well as four iBooks.
+Dr Quinn is the author of 24 print books (the latest was published in September 2015) as well as four iBooks.
 He also makes digital books for wine writers.
-Wine-Life Lessons by Annabel Jackson is an example of an iBook, available from the iBookstore here.
+Wine-Life Lessons by Annabel Jackson is an example of such an iBook, available from the iBookstore here.
 Dr Quinn is available to train people to make iBooks.

-Dr Quinn is professor of mobile journalism at Kristiania University in Norway, where he teaches mojo skills.
+At Kristiania University in Norway Dr Quinn is a part-time professor of mobile journalism, where he teaches mojo skills.
 For more details about his academic work see the Video1, Video2 and the Mojo sections of this blog, and his academic bio below.

-The best way to contact Stephen Quinn is via email: sraquinn (at) gmail (dot) com or SMS via his UK mobile: +44 (0) 793-99-70-100.
-His Skype connection is sraquinn and his Twitter account is @sraquinn.
+The easiest way to contact Stephen Quinn is via email: sraquinn (at) gmail (dot) com or SMS via his UK mobile: +44 (0) 793-99-70-100.
+His Skype “handle” is sraquinn and his Twitter account is @sraquinn.
 You can find Stephen Quinn on Facebook and Linkedin.
 His social bookmarks can be found at Delicious and his wine videos are on YouTube.

 Between 1975 and 1995 Dr Quinn worked across all media platforms in Australia, Thailand, the United Kingdom and New Zealand.
 He has worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; and Television New Zealand.